 The Ms. Arkansas Senior America State Pageant is run by Crawford County Seniors, Inc., and the Arkansas Cameo Club, under the supervision of State Administrators Lori Oliver and Elaine Walker, and their dedicated team: Michelle Lloyd, Lisa Barnett, Christy Nelson, Susan Oliver, Eva Oliver, Trish Byers, and Carrie Scott.
 Many thanks to Ms. Oliver and Ms Walker and their team for phenomenal State Queens and wonderful pageants!

-The 2017 Arkansas State Senior America Pageant was held in June at the Alma Performing Arts Center, and planning for 2018 is underway!
+The 2018 Arkansas State Senior America Pageant will be held on June 23 at the Alma Performing Arts Center.
 Get in touch with Crawford County Seniors, Inc., or Lori Oliver at loliver1946 at yahoo.com for more information, and plan to be inspired!

 MS ARKANSAS SENIOR AMERICA 2014,

 CONGRATULATIONS to KAREN CAGLE, Ms Arkansas Senior America 2014!
 As Karen tells it: